 How I Allow My Toddler to Interact with Our Pet

 To allow my tot to play and care for our pet dog, we allowed her to interact with him.
 But, the playtime should be with our supervision.
-We believe that it is vital to help our kid see the world and right values to our dog’s eyes.
-We would often ask her what would she feel if someone would pull her ears and poke her eyes.
+We believe that it is vital to help our child see the world and learn the right values through the eyes of our dog.
+We would often ask her what would she feel if someone pulled her ears and poked her eyes.
 We allowed her to empathise with our dog.
-We also explained that the even tamed pets have limitations too.
+We also explained that even tamed pets have limitations too.
 We also emphasised that these family pets must have the same love, respect, and care that our kid receives.

-The best way we’ve learned when we show our tot the responsibility of owning a pet is to become the pet caregivers ourselves.
-We always make sure that we let her see how much care and love we put with our dog.
-We also set realistic expectations for her, and we take little steps to introduce our dog to her.
+The best way we’ve learned to show our tot the responsibility of owning a pet is by becoming the pet caregivers ourselves.
+We always make sure she sees how much care and love we put into taking care of our dog.
+For instance, we ensure that our kid sees all the changes in the house that we have made just to make our dog feel safe and wanted, whether that is keeping the floors clutter-free, adding fences around the house by availing of fencing services in McKinleyville (or elsewhere), or ensuring that sharp objects are kept out of sight.
+We also set realistic expectations for her and take little steps to introduce our dog to her.

 As soon as we established that rapport, we started to set up some rules and began to enforce them one by one, especially in the proper care of our dog.
 For instance, we tell our kid not to pull our dog’s ears, tail, and fur.
-We also insisted not to tease, chase, and hit our pet dog.
+We also insisted on not teasing, chasing, or hitting our pet dog.
 We may allow him to touch and pick our dog, however, we did this with caution and with proper training.
-These simple methods of pet-kid relationship will help your toddler to become responsible pet caretakers.
+These simple methods of pet-kid relationships will help your toddler to become responsible pet caretakers.

 Although you have to handle some pet-care activities, you may still want to include your kid by demonstrating and explaining what you are doing.
-For example, when you are giving your dog a bath.
-You may still want your child to observe this activity.
-However, we always explain to her that she is not yet allowed to do this because she is still little.
-Also, we include her to some activities that require less physical demands.
+For example, when you are giving your dog a bath or cleaning them, with paw cleaners or cleansing lotions from Sparkly Tails or similar, you can have them around.
+You may still want your child to observe or maybe lend a helping hand while brushing their coats or teeth.
+However, we always explain to her that she is not yet allowed to do all of these because she is still little.
+Also, we include her in some activities that require less physical demands.
 It will make your pet well-mannered, and it will teach your tot about effective communication and humane treatment.

 What we also realised is that our toddler will learn how to treat our dog and other pets properly by observing how you treat the pet.
 You see, your kids want to study how you would pet, feed, and take care of your pet.
 They will watch your attitude when your dog barks excessively and bites your shoes.
 Thus, when you face these pet problems, you need not overreact.
 You may scold your dog.
 However, reinforce it with care.
 That way, your kid will develop into a loving pet owner.